Updated August 2022

 Visit the real estate regulatory agency’s office in person to proceed with your property application

 Upon a successful application, all retirees are required to purchase medical insurance as a condition of completing the process.
-As for the required documents, they differ according to the available options as follows.
+As for the documents, the following are the general requirements:

-- Bank statement.
-Minimum deposit of AED 15,000 from the pension scheme/social service in your account on a monthly basis for the last 6 months (stamped by the bank).
-If you are unable to satisfy this explicit requirement, submit your documentation and we will consider your case.
+Minimum deposit of AED 15,000 monthly or AED 180,000 yearly from the pension scheme/social service in your account on a monthly basis for the last 6 months (stamped by the bank).
+You can still submit your documentation for consideration if you cannot satisfy this explicit requirement.

 For applicants who apply via the savings route (AED 1 million), it is required that the AED 1 million be secured as a 3-year fixed deposit in a UAE-based bank.
 Applicants must obtain a stamped letter to that regard from the bank, addressed to GDRFA in Arabic (both Arabic and English on the same letter is acceptable).